-Card Details: Cardholders earn unlimited double miles for every dollar spent on all purchases, no matter where they’re using the card.
-Cardholders can also earn 10x the miles on purchases made at hotels.com/venture (learn more at hotels.com/venture).
+Card Details: Cardholders earn unlimited 2X miles for every dollar spent on all purchases, no matter where they’re using the card.
+Plus earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.
 Capital One offers new cardholders a 50,000 mile signup bonus when they spend $3,000 within the first three months of account opening.

 Annual Fee: $0 intro for first year; $95 after that